ebruchez/ebruchez.github.io/_posts/2021-11-07-fixing-yamaha-clavinova-clp-280.md

    ![Front panel metal support screws](/assets/posts/fixing-yamaha-clavinova-clp-280/2x/IMG_5541.jpg){:standalone}

 3. I removed the two wooden blocks on each side of the keyboard.
-Each has one screw.
+Each is kept in place with a single screw.
+The right-side block also holdes the power button.
 I am not sure that this step was strictly necessary.

 4. I removed the screws that hold the keyboard in the back.
 There are 9 main identical screws (I think) and 2 secondary wood screws.